RamziJabali/Android_Practices/README.md

 we're putting a line of code into Log, the log tells us what is going on behind the scenes when the app is running.

-So we're putting a type of log called "i" for info, which tells you that things are going good.
+So we're putting a type of log called "i" for info, which tells you certaion information about your application.

 We add a tag that describes the log, and we can display that message in the Logcat.